connexcs/docs/getting-started.md

 ### Filter Customers
 Users can filter the customers as per their current status.
-1. Click thebutton saying "Active".
+1. Click the button saying "Active".
 2. Select an option from the dropdown menu.
-Either,All, Active, Inactive or Pending Approval.
+Either: All, Active, Inactive or Pending Approval.
 3. The list of customers will show up as per the search criteria.

 ![alt text][customer-status]

 ### Search Customers
-The customers that are already saved, can be searched from the search bar.
+The customers that are already saved, can be searched for using the search bar.

 ## Carriers
 On the Dashboard, click on the Carrier icon in middle of page or you can click on "Management" from the side bar and select "Carrier".